Questions and Honest Answers

 Types of Income and Visa

 I can get people approved with income from Centrelink.
 It’s the same with pensions.
-They are looked at case by case, and there are that many scenarios that it can’t quickly be summarised here.
+These are looked at on a case-by-case basis, and there are so many scenarios that it can’t be quickly summarized here.
 As with all loans, credit score and serviceability will be significant factors.

 PPSR Search / Purchase of Financed Car